pixelwizard2/Project.DBMS--DBOptima---Building-a-Data-Warehouse-for-Emulating-Exadata-DB-Project/README.md

 (1.4) Sorting Data

-**(2) Database Performance Monitoring & Query Performance Evaluation and Tuning** (2-1) Executing Queries to Verify MySQL Data Directory Path (2-2) Activating Slow Query Log
+**(2) Database Performance Monitoring & Query Performance Evaluation and Tuning**

+(2-1) Executing Queries to Verify MySQL Data Directory Path

+(2-2) Activating Slow Query Log

-(2-3) Generating Slow Query Logs and Real-Time Performance Monitoring (2-4) Analyzing Index Efficiency for LSTAT Column (No Performance Improvement) (2-5) Attempting to Improve Search Performance by Adding an Index to LSTAT Column (No Time Improvement)
+(2-3) Generating Slow Query Logs and Real-Time Performance Monitoring

+(2-4) Analyzing Index Efficiency for LSTAT Column (No Performance Improvement)

+(2-5) Attempting to Improve Search Performance by Adding an Index to LSTAT Column (No Time Improvement)

-(2-6) Improved Performance Confirmed by Tuning Index for LSTAT Range Query (3) Data Security and Encryption Techniques
+(2-6) Improved Performance Confirmed by Tuning Index for LSTAT Range Query

+**(3) Data Security and Encryption Techniques**

-(3-1) Enhancing Data Security with Advanced AES Encryption (4) Data Integrity Maintenance and Recovery Strategy (4.1) Database Recovery Strategy and Error Resolution During Code Execution, Handling Duplicate Records Using INSERT IGNORE and ON DUPLICATE KEY UPDATE
+(3-1) Enhancing Data Security with Advanced AES Encryption

+**(4) Data Integrity Maintenance and Recovery Strategy**

+(4.1) Database Recovery Strategy and Error Resolution During Code Execution, Handling Duplicate Records Using INSERT IGNORE and ON DUPLICATE KEY UPDATE

-(5) Large Data Processing (+Data Warehouse Construction) (5-1) SQL Work for Table Creation, Data Loading, and Range Partitioning in Database (5-2) Querying Partition Information for Data Warehouse Construction (5-3) Data Warehouse Construction Process, Querying Partitions of 'housing_new' Table (5-4) Initial Data Loading and Creation of Dimension and Fact Tables (5-5) Querying the First 10 Records of the Housing Table in the New_schema Schema (5-6) Executing and Utilizing Data Warehouse Queries Expected Results and Learning Points
+**(5) Large Data Processing (+Data Warehouse Construction)**

+(5-1) SQL Work for Table Creation, Data Loading, and Range Partitioning in Database

+(5-2) Querying Partition Information for Data Warehouse Construction

+(5-3) Data Warehouse Construction Process, Querying Partitions of 'housing_new' Table

+(5-4) Initial Data Loading and Creation of Dimension and Fact Tables

+(5-5) Querying the First 10 Records of the Housing Table in the New_schema Schema

+(5-6) Executing and Utilizing Data Warehouse Queries

+## 5. Expected Results and Learning Points (예상 결과 및 학습 포인트)
 The completed project is expected to yield the following results:

-Experience in writing and optimizing queries for complex datasets Enhanced ability to respond to real-world work environment incidents and performance tuning A deeper understanding of database security enhancement Development of practical cases for maintaining data integrity and recovery strategies Implementation of predictive models for data-based decision-making support Project Expansion Plans
+-Experience in writing and optimizing queries for complex datasets -Enhanced ability to respond to real-world work environment incidents and performance tuning -A deeper understanding of database security enhancement -Development of practical cases for maintaining data integrity and recovery strategies -Implementation of predictive models for data-based decision-making support

+## 6. Project Expansion Plans (프로젝트 확장 계획)
 After the completion of the project, the following expansions are planned:

-Developing a decision support system based on data analysis results and insights Acquiring skills in data movement and transformation between databases through DB migration scenarios Strengthening database security expertise through additional security feature implementation and practice Conclusion and Expected Effects
+-Developing a decision support system based on data analysis results and insights -Acquiring skills in data movement and transformation between databases through DB migration scenarios -Strengthening database security expertise through additional security feature implementation and practice

+## 7. Conclusion and Expected Effects (결론 및 기대 효과)
 This project aims to deepen the expertise of a database administrator and improve skills in managing and optimizing complex database systems.
 It will demonstrate advanced technical capabilities and problem-solving skills required in a data-centric business environment.